-It is not clear whether such a restriction - in isolation - will constitute a restriction falling within article 101(1).
+It is not clear whether a most-favoured customer or 'most-favoured nation' (MFN) restriction - in isolation - will constitute a restriction falling within article 101(1).
 In the event that such a restriction is deemed to fall within article 101(1), it would nonetheless fall within the safe harbour created by the Commission's Vertical Block Exemption, provided the other criteria for its application are met.
+However, in the Commission's 2011-2012 e-books investigation (see question 13), the Commission accepted commitments pursuant to which 'the publishers agreed to terminate all existing agency agreements that include[d] retail price restrictions and a retail price MFN [and committed] not to enter into new agreements that include[d] price MFN clauses for five years'.
+This suggests that the Commission considered that the MFNs, when taken together with other consumer price-related restrictions, may have been capable of restricting competition.